 Although it is not the case in Brazil, the region’s biggest market, cash is still the leading payment method in many Latin American countries.
 However, governments and financial institutions are working hard to encourage greater use of cards and digital payment methods as well as continuing to increase financial inclusion.
 The pandemic helped speed up this process, as are technological innovations and improving cybersecurity levels, as the payments landscape continues to develop in the region.

-Although cash was consistently losing out to alternative forms of payment over the historic period, with the pandemic and its lockdowns and hygiene concerns adding further impetus to this, it continues to be an important mode of payment – still the dominant payment means in many of the countries in the region.
+Although cash was consistently losing out to alternative forms of payment over the historic period, with the pandemic adding further impetus to this, it continues to be the leading means of payment in many of the countries in the region.
 Nevertheless, consumers continue to be won over by the convenience of non-cash payment methods, with government policies also encouraging the trend towards financial inclusion and cashless transactions.

 This is the aggregation of ATM, charge, credit, debit, e-purse and retail cards.
 Note that smart cards are not included in financial cards.See All of Our Definitions

 If you purchase a report that is updated in the next 60 days, we will send you the new edition and data extraction Free!